 - Habitat supports numerous species at a time; Niche supports a single species at a time.

 - As said above habitat is a superset of niche and niche is a subset of habitat, which means niche is a part of the habitat.

-Hence we can say that there are many definitions of niche, defined by different ecologist, but the basic idea of niche lies between the interaction of different ecological factors and organism in the ecosystem.
+Hence we can say that there are many definitions of niche, defined by different ecologists, but the basic idea of niche lies between the interaction of different ecological factors and organisms in the ecosystem.

 On the other hand, habitat is the natural environment inhabited by any organisms whether a plant or an animal or any other microorganisms.
 As both the terms are closely related, hence it is important to understand them precisely and mark the difference.